-GSL Education undertake checks with the DBS and Teacher Regulation Agency for all Teaching and Support Staff, prior to their engagement with schools and then yearly.
+GSL Education undertake checks with the DBS and Teaching Regulation Agency for all Teaching and Support Staff, prior to their engagement with schools and then at least yearly.
 If we receive subsequent information or evidence that a candidate may have become unsuitable for work, we will take appropriate action.